 For more information on asylum click here.

-To schedule your free, in-office case evaluation and to see how we could fight for you, contact a Miami immigration asylum attorney from our firm today.
+To schedule your in-office case evaluation and to see how we could fight for you, contact a Miami immigration asylum attorney from our firm today.
 Your freedom is our top highest goal.

 AsylumBoard of Immigration AppealsBusiness ImmigrationCancellation of RemovalCitizenshipCrimes & ImmigrationDeportation / Removal DefenseDetained by ICEEmployment VisasFamily Based VisasFiancé VisasFor EmployersFor IndividualsGreen CardsImmigrant VisasMarriage VisasMotions To ReopenNaturalizationNon Immigrant VisasPermanent Residence VisaStudent VisaWaivers of Inadmissibility